ryvoxr/notebook/school/college/virginia-tech.md

 What made you set this goal for yourself?
 What is your timeline to achieve this goal?
 Who do you seek encouragement or guidance from as you work on this goal?
 (120)**

+When school started in mid-August I knew I was going to have a packed schedule.
+The most dreaded and important part to me was doing my college applications.
+In order to ensure I had enough time to brainstorm, write, and review my essays, I set a goal to complete all the rough drafts by the first of October, a month before my first deadline.

+Goal -> Complete rough draft of all college essays by Oct 1 Timeline -> Oct 1
+Encouragement and guidance -> Friends, parents